-For all the confusion surrounding the attacks of 9/11, first responders knew exactly where they needed to be — Shanksville, PA, the Pentagon, and at Ground Zero in the heart of New York City.
-Tens of thousands of men and women rushed to the burning rubble and began to put our country back together.
+For all the immediate confusion surrounding the terrorist attacks of 9/11, first responders knew exactly where they needed to be: Shanksville, PA, the Pentagon, and at Ground Zero in the heart of New York City.
+Tens of thousands of brave men and women rushed to the burning rubble and began to put our country back together.

-That day, many police and fighters lost their lives trying to save others.
+That day, many first responders, including police and firefighters, lost their lives trying to save others.
 More showed up the next day to begin the solemn and dangerous work sorting through “the pile.”
-Fires burned beneath the debris and toxic dust filled the air for blocks.
+Fires burned beneath the debris and toxic dust filled the air of lower Manhattan for blocks.

 In the years since the attack, thousands of first responders have gotten sick and died as a result of their exposure to toxins in the air during the massive cleanup effort.
 In 2011, Congress reopened the September 11 Victim Compensation Fund (VCF) in order to address the rising number of new claims.